-The difficulties candidates encountered with Background Material have already been mentioned.
-In some answers there was very little attempt to probe the nature of the poet's memories of his parents and very little understanding of the detail.
+Again, very few candidates offered this anthology.
+In the few answers seen there was very little attempt to probe the nature of the poet's memories of his parents and very little understanding of the detail.
 For example, the mother's photograph was not taken at her wedding.
 Where the poem had been prepared, there was some more successful probing of the poem's possibilities, particularly the way the image of the son unites the two photographs.
 In Question 5, again, the precise background of the Larkin eluded many.
 The Soyinka was done more successfully, though Examiners noted how many candidates became so righteous about the racism in the poem that they missed Soyinka's rueful humour completely.
 Those who essayed the Keats, however, often did so with conspicuous success, bringing out the poem's bleak mysteries very well.
 Most who answered Question 6 wrote about Bogyman but, as in past years, Examiners found understanding sometimes limited.
 In this question the ending of the poem was a crucial element and was often barely grasped or simply ignored.
 There was very rarely any real response to the poetry.